 Students who earn a UROP will be mentored by one of nearly 3,000 diverse faculty members and will meet other students who share a passion for discovery about the human condition.
 UROP will help you delve deeper into a personal topic of interest and importance under the supervision of a faculty member in the department.

-- HECUA: Art for Social Change: Intersections of Art, Identity, and Advocacy (offered in Spring semesters)
+- HECUA: Art for Social Change: Intersections of Art, Identity, and Advocacy (offered during spring semesters)